isomerpages/enterprisesg-sac-old/_resources/2-how-to-use-sac-ilac-iaf-marks.md

 ---
-layout: leftnav-page-content
-title: How to use SAC / ILAC / IAF Marks
+title: 'How to use SAC / ILAC / IAF Marks'
 permalink: /resources/how-to-use-sac-ilac-iaf-marks
-collection_name: resources

 imgFolderPath: /images/how-to-use-marks/
-# Comment: 'imgFolderPath' is used as a shortcut variable to replace the image folder path for the Markdown images in the content below

 ---

 ### General Conditions for Use of SAC Accreditation Marks